Australia’s TPG abandons mobile network plan over Huawei ban

-CANBERRA, Australia (AP) — Australian company TPG Telecom says it has abandoned the rollout of its mobile network because of the ban on Chinese giant Huawei as a 5G provider.
+CANBERRA, Australia (AP) — TPG Telecom said on Tuesday it had abandoned the rollout of what would have been Australia’s fourth mobile network because of the government’s ban on Chinese giant Huawei, which would have been the main equipment vendor.

-TPG said in a statement on Tuesday that Huawei was to be the principal equipment vendor in what would have been Australia’s fourth mobile network.
+In light of the ban announced in August, “that upgrade path has now been blocked,” TPG’s statement said.

-The government announced in August that Huawei and a Chinese maker of mobile devices, ZTE Corp., had been blocked from rolling out Australia’s 5G network due to security concerns.
+Australia blocked Huawei and Chinese mobile device maker ZTE Corp. from its 5G network due to security concerns.
+The government said involvement of a company “likely to be subject to extrajudicial directions from a foreign government” presented too much risk.

 Most Read Business Stories